Experimental confirmation of the magnetic ordering transition induced by an electronic structure change in the metallic triangular antiferromagnet Co$_{1/3}$TaS$_2$: Results

-In spite of the inevitable deviation, the calculated magnetic susceptibility well explains the magnetic ordering vector of \textbf{Q}=(1/3,0,0) in the over-doped region as shown in Fig.~\ref{fig5}(f).
+In spite of the inevitable deviation, the calculated magnetic susceptibility explains the change of the magnetic ordering vector \textbf{Q}=(1/2,0,0) in the over-doped region as shown in Fig.~\ref{fig5}(f).
 In the magnetic susceptibility calculations, it is worth mentioning that not only the electron doping but also the interplay between the FS nesting vector and the RPA-type interactions plays an important role to the transition of the magnetic ordering vector.
 Although the change of $\chi^0(q)$ is not too sensitive to the doping, the nesting effect based on multiple peaks can be clearly seen as in Fig.~\ref{fig5}(g).
 While the leading peak position is located at the M point due to the inter-band nesting effect of the Ta 5$d$ hole pockets (red arrow in Fig.~\ref{fig5}(b)), the second highest peak, which is possibly responsible for the helical order in the over-doped region, is located near \textbf{Q}=(1/3,0,0) due to the nesting effect within Co 3$d$ hole pockets (additional red arrow in Fig.~\ref{fig5}(e)).
-Upon the electron doping, the peak near \textbf{Q}=(1/3,0,0) is more strongly enhanced than the other comparable peak at \textbf{Q}=(1/2,0,0), and it becomes the leading peak at $\delta$=1.2 due to the large RPA-type intra-atomic Co 3$d$ interaction $\overline{U}$ as shown in Fig.~\ref{fig5}(f).
-Even though the exact leading peak position is a little smaller than 1/3 of a reciprocal lattice constant (the vertical dotted line between $\Gamma$-M), this matches well with the nesting vector within the Co 3$d$ bands, indicating that the FS geometry dominates the magnetic ordering patterns in Co$_{1/3+\epsilon}$TaS$_2$.
+Upon the electron doping, the peak near \textbf{Q$_{1/3}$}=(1/3,0,0) moves to \textbf{Q$_{1/6}$}=(1/6,0,0) and is more strongly enhanced than the other comparable peak at \textbf{Q$_{1/2}$}=(1/2,0,0) to become the leading peak at $\delta$=1.2 due to the large RPA-type intra-atomic Co 3$d$ interaction $\overline{U}$ as shown in Fig.~\ref{fig5}(f).
+This definitely makes \textbf{Q$_{1/2}$} unstable and \textbf{Q$_{1/6}$} more stable for the magnetic ordering vector.
+However, the peak weight at \textbf{Q$_{1/2}$} is still very comparable to the new leading peak at \textbf{Q$_{1/6}$}, so the resulting magnetic ordering vector is not simply predictable.
+The experimentally determined ordering vector \textbf{Q$_{1/3}$} is probably a competing result between the two \textbf{Q} vectors.
+Even though the exact leading peak position in OD-CTS is not clearly derived from the magnetic susceptibility calculations, this matches well with the nesting vector within the Co 3$d$ bands, indicating that the FS geometry dominates the magnetic ordering patterns in Co$_{1/3+\epsilon}$TaS$_2$.